Do you want to make money from your blog?

-It was a pretty cool company, and I could tell some of my audience may even benefit from them.
-The offer sounded decent too, considering I was getting about a hundred unique hits a day on average at that time.
+It was a pretty cool company and the product was good too, and I could tell some of my audience may even benefit from them.

 How to Design a Media Kit

 So, here’s what you do when it comes to working with brands as a new blogger.
 First, you make sure you have a media kit with all the necessary information (which I’ll outline below) to work with brands.
 Pay attention to the design because everybody loves pretty things.
 That’s an additional boost to your credibility.
-And well, if it helps, the right kind of design has psychological implications.
-You may just get a great deal with a beautifully designed media kit than say, a mediocre piece of PDF with all the stats and data… boooring!
+And also, the right kind of design has psychological implications.
+You may just get a great deal with a beautifully designed media kit than say, a mediocre piece of PDF with a list of all the stats and data… boooring!

 Once you have a media kit, you can either wait for brands to reach out to you, or you can be proactive and start reaching out to brands yourself.
 There are also third parties who match influencers and bloggers with companies.
 How much you ask for depends on the size of your blog, the number of people you reach, etc.

 As far as designing the media kit is concerned, that depends on the type of blogger or influencer you are, and who you’re trying to work with.
 Just like you customize your cover letters depending on which company you’re applying to for a job, you may customize your media kit to appeal to the brand you want to work with.